jareddeuriarte/budget-tracker/README.md

 # Basic Budget Tracker
 ## Description
-Basic deposit/expense tracker for budget management, designed using progressive web application technologies.
+Basic deposit & expense tracker for budget management, designed using progressive web application technologies.
 This application provides the user with a simply way to track their everyday expenses and earnings with or without a connection.

 ## Table of Contents